 The following, linked below, is a four part series I have written which outlines some of the basics about fitness training with a focus on the warrior path.
 This is not going to teach you traditional Gaelic cultural training concepts, as we know very little if anything about what they were (other than it’s pretty clear there was a lot of running going on), although I do add speculation as to how this fits a modern form of this path.
 Over all this is based on modern principles and uses the guidelines from the American College of Sports Medicine.
-I am a certified personal fitness trainer through AFAA (Athletics and Fitness Association of America).
+I am a certified personal fitness trainer through ISSA (previously through AFAA since 1992).

 This is also not going to give you a “program” but perhaps help you to develop one for yourself.
 There is no one program for everyone or even one program for anyone at all times.
 I do not promise any appearance based goals as we all look different when fit, I do not offer weight loss goals as I work from the Health At Every Size® (HAES®) paradigm.
 Instead, this is about developing functional fitness.

-I am working to remove ableist language from tihs.
+I am working to remove ableist language from this.
 I admit it is hard to write about fitness without it sounding so, even when the one writing it suffers from a chronic illness which periodically leaves me unable to work out or even be moderately active.
+Sadly, the language is inundated and I am still influenced by that language, I am a work in progress as is this.
 I may come back and edit often to try to alleviate this issue.
 Please remember that everything can be modified.
 We are not creating a state military, but rather following a path and we can all seek out our own strengths.
 And we certainly have greater options today than our ancestors might have had.
 It is more that we strive to work at our own optimum.

 Please consider that I am by profession a personal trainer and my work in fitness is how I feed my animals and keep a roof over our head.
 If you find this information helpful, I would appreciate a “tip” for the work I put into it.
 I truly can’t afford for to offer my services completely for free, these days.
 Please make a note that this is for the fitness information so I don’t annoy you with emails about what essay or such you want.
 Thank you!